Table of Contents

 Just like growing crops, you can’t use fertilizer once and expect to see good results, can you?
 No, then how can you hope to become a topper if you use your notes once and never again?

-As mentioned earlier, notes are abbreviated or synopsis of an entire topic which highlights the key concepts.
-So, if you review them on a regular basis, then you will grasp those topics easily in no time.
+As mentioned earlier, notes are summaries or synopsis of an entire topic which highlights the key concepts.
+Therefore, you will grasp those topics easily in no time if you review them on a regular basis.

-This doesn’t mean you will have to review everything, but you need to review them at least once or twice a week.
+This doesn’t mean you will have to review everything; nevertheless, you should do it at least once or twice a week.
 How often you should review your notes will depend on how fast you want to grasp the topics.

 Cramming is not an effective way to learn.
-So, instead of cramming, focus on understanding the core concepts and what you are studying.
-To understand a topic better, you can do the following—
+Instead, focus on understanding the core concepts and what you are studying.
+To understand a topic better, practice the following:

 Ask questions

-Questioning is the primary trait of any good student, especially toppers.
-If you don’t understand something, ask questions.
-Don’t be afraid to ask for help.
+Questioning is the primary trait of any good student, particularly toppers.
+Ask questions if you don’t understand a topic, concept, class drill, or homework assignments

-Moreover, questioning requires deep thinking over a topic.
+Moreover, questioning requires deep thinking about a topic.
 You can’t just go ahead and ask irrelevant questions in the class, can you?

 No, you’ll need to ask relevant questions, and for that, you will have to apply your knowledge, which you can only gain from studying.
 This will also allow you to seek real-world examples, which is an ideal way to understand and memorize things.

-To be able to question someone on a topic, you will need to incorporate current events along with the necessary historical knowledge.
+To question someone on a topic, you will need to incorporate current understanding along with previous information.

-Therefore, to be able to ask questions, you are required to be knowledgeable, taking you one step closer to becoming a topper.
+Therefore, you have to be knowledgeable, taking you one step closer to becoming a topper.

-Also, learning and understanding small portions is easier than taking everything in simultaneously.
-This is a neat trick that allows toppers to overcome most students, and it is also the right way to approach studying.
+Moreover, learning and understanding small portions is easier than taking everything in simultaneously.
+This is a neat trick that allows toppers to overcome most students, and it is also the right approach to studying.

 Use real-life examples

-The best way to understand something is by using real-life examples to illustrate key concepts.
-This is due to the fact that when we use real-life examples, we are able to relate to a concept more easily.
+An effective way to understand something is by using real-life examples to describe key concepts because you are able to relate more easily

-Toppers differ from normal students because they can understand a topic’s key concepts, allowing them to deliver it more optimally when asked.
+Toppers differ from other students because they understand a topic’s key concepts, allowing them to answer optimally when queried or quizzed.

-Tip – 10: Stay Curious and Motivated to Your Study
+Tip – 10: Stay Motivated and Curious to Your Study

-It can be quite easy to give up and laze around instead of studying.
-That is why staying curious and motivated is essential for academic success.
-I’ve found the following tips to be highly effective when it comes to staying motivated to study—
+It is easy to give up and laze around instead of studying.
+Thus, you need to remain curious and motivated about academic success.
+The following tips are highly effective to keep you inspired to study:

 • Find what interests you: Disinterest is one of the primary reasons people become demotivated.
-So, find topics that interest you and explore them in-depth.
+Hence, find topics that interest you and explore them in-depth.

 • Set achievable goals: Burnout can also cause a decrease in curiosity about a topic.
-Therefore, set achievable goals that challenge you but are still within reach.
+Therefore, set achievable goals that challenge you and yet are within reach.

 • Reward yourself: Reward yourself when you achieve your goals.